It’s regarding the subject I keep coming back to.

 This is admittedly the not so fun part of my adventure…and also the whole reason I spent 6 months living in the Democratic Republic of Congo.
-This was written in 2013 so some of the statistics might be outdated.
+I wrote it in 2013 so some of the statistics might be outdated.
 There have been improvements that should be celebrated, but these precious creatures are by no means out of danger…all the contrary.

 You can donate directly to the sanctuary here to support all the work that goes into protecting Kongo and the rest of these amazing souls.

 I suppose this is a good time to explain more about why I am here…the whole ‘saving the chimps’ part I’ve hardly addressed.

 There have been volumes written on the conflict here- it’s origins and implications.
 To spare you the dissertation, here’s the conflict and its environmental impact in an extremely abbreviated nutshell:

 In 1994, hundreds of thousands of refugees fled into DRC following the Rwandan civil war and genocide, settling in forest areas throughout the east including in KBNP.
 This destabilized the already fragile Zairian government, plunging the country into civil war and humanitarian crisis.
 Refugees, internally displaced people, and numerous armed groups placed enormous pressure on DRC’s forests through uncontrolled hunting, harvesting of wood for fuel, habitat conversion for farmland, timber extraction, and mining.